New York Islanders

 6th in Metropolitan · 12th in Eastern Conference

-The New York Islanders are 6th in the Metropolitan Division with a 43-33-5 record (91 points).
-Key injuries include Alexander Romanov (Shoulder, IR), Semyon Varlamov (Knee, IR), Pierre Engvall (Ankle, LTIR), totaling $12.00M on injured reserve.
+The New York Islanders are 6th in the Metropolitan Division with a 43-34-5 record (91 points).
+Key injuries include Kyle Palmieri (Knee, IR), Alexander Romanov (Shoulder, IR), Semyon Varlamov (Knee, IR), and 1 other on IR/LTIR, totaling $16.75M on injured reserve.